 Tenancy by the Entirety

 A joint tenancy arrangement between a husband and wife, in which ownership of property is treated as though the couple were a single legal person.
 Tenancy by the entirety encompasses a right of survivorship, meaning that if one spouse dies, the entire interest in the property passes to the surviving spouse.
 In some jurisdictions, to create a tenancy by the entirety, the parties must specify in the deed that the property is being conveyed to the couple “as tenants by the entirety,” while in others, a conveyance to a married couple is presumed to create a tenancy by the entirety unless the deed specifies otherwise.
 Neither party in a tenancy by the entirety has a unilateral right to sever the tenancy.
 The termination of the tenancy or any dealing with any part of the property requires the consent of both spouses.
-In the event of a divorce the ownership converts to the default tenancy, which may be a tenancy in common in equal shares.
+In the event of a divorce the ownership usually converts to tenancy in common.
 The benefits of tenancy by the entirety include the ability to shield the property from creditors of only one spouse.
+Some states only allow tenancy by the entirety for real property while other states allow this form of ownership for all types of property.